BridgerSilk/mml-lang/README.md

 - Good readability due to dynamic syntax
 - Supports dynamic syntax writing (different ways to write the syntax)
 - All valid HTML code is also valid MML code
-- Very fast compilation even with huge MML pages and external imports
+- Very fast conversion even with huge MML pages and external imports

 ## Documentation